 - MDPI (Multidisciplinary Digital Publishing Institute) journals (Molecules, Toxins, Viruses, Nutrients)

 - Royal Society journals (Royal Society Open Science, Open Biology, Biology Letters)

 - ASM journals (Journal of Virology, Infection and Immunity, Molecular and Cellular Biology)

 - Ars Veterinaria

 Hybrid journals (green OA)

-The following journals support green open access (self or institutional archiving of accepted manuscripts) in a manner that is compliant with REF requirements.
-This is to say that if you publish a paper in one of these journals, you do not need to purchase the paid OA option (if one is available) to achieve Open Access compliance in terms of the REF review.
+The following journals support green open access (self or institutional archiving of accepted manuscripts) which is compliant with REF requirements.
+This is to say that if you publish a paper in one of these journals, you do not need to purchase the paid OA option (if one is available) to achieve Open Access compliance in terms of the REF.